-&lt;sup>9 The retirement of baby-boomers has started to increase since the second half of 2006.
+11 The retirement of baby-boomers has started to increase since the second half of 2006.
 To compensate for the loss of the labor force, an increasing number of new graduates has been hired, and some workers of the baby-boom generation themselves have been rehired at lower compensation.
 A combination of these factors seems to have exerted downward pressure on year-on-year changes in wages per person.
+However, with the rise in the number of retiring baby-boomers coming to a halt, negative contributions to wages are expected to become smaller.

 Both the rise in the ratio of part-time workers-whose wage levels are low-and the increasing number of part-timers working only short hours have pushed wages per person downward.
-These movements are possibly attributable to: (1) the aforementioned rehiring of baby-boomers with reduced working hours and days, and (2) the hiring of the elderly and women through various forms of employment aimed at easing the labor shortage.
-In fact, the labor force participation rates of men age 55-64-including the baby-boom generation-and a wide range of women seem to have trended upward.
+These movements are possibly attributable to: (1) the aforementioned rehiring of baby-boomers